-One of the perks of living in the Amazonian region, is that even though you live in one of French Guiana’s cities (Kourou, Cayenne, etc..), you can spot a large number of animals by comfortably sitting in your garden’s patio.
-Also one of the disadvantages of living in the Amazonian region is that some of the animals you’ll see in your gardens are sometimes unwanted guests.
+One of the perks of living in the Amazonian region is that even though you live in one of French Guiana’s cities (Kourou, Cayenne, etc..), you can spot a large number of animals by comfortably sitting on your garden’s patio.
+Also, one of the disadvantages of living in the Amazonian region is that some of the animals you will see in your gardens are sometimes unwanted guests.

 Before you start, yes there are thousands of different birds and insects in French Guiana.
-And yes you’ll have plenty of them in a Kourou garden.
+And yes, you will have plenty of them in a Kourou garden.
 But you won’t find any in this post.
-I’m preparing a whole article dedicated to our flying and fluffy friends.
+I’m preparing a whole blog post dedicated to our flying and fluffy friends.
 Stay tuned! 😉

-A practical guide to the animals you can see: My favourites
+A practical guide to the animals you can see: My favorites

-I’m starting the list with the less exotic animal you will see: cats.
-Like any common city, Kourou has its amount of stray cats (we adopted one too).
-Unfortunately Kourou’s refuge has been closed for some time now, so most of the cats are left living on the road.
-Sometimes they are adopted or taken in charge by associations, but the number of stray cats is still very high.
+I’m starting the list with the less exotic animal you will see cats.
+Like any common city, Kourou has its number of stray cats (we adopted one too).
+Unfortunately, the Kourou’s refuge (SPA) has been closed for some time now, so most of the cats are left living on the road.
+Sometimes people adopt them, or animal associations take them in charge.
+Even so, the number of stray cats is still very high.

 Tortoises, who doesn’t like them right?
 They come and go so don’t try to tame them.
-When It’s their time they’ll just leave and If your kids, or husband were attached to them It’ll be hard. *speaking from experience* Otherwise it’s a nice surprise when they come back and you can give them your papaya’s peel, they’ll just love it !
+When it’s their time to go, they will just leave with no regrets.
+And if your kids or husband were attached to them, there will be some whining.

 If you get past your inner fears, snakes are one of the guests you may have the chance to admire in your garden.
-The species you’ll spot in the city aren’t dangerous.
-And when trespassing your terrain they are usually escaping from inundated areas.
-Be kind to them they are usually very scared and you won’t see them for long.
+The species you’ll spot in the city are not dangerous.
+And when trespassing on your terrain, they are usually escaping from inundated areas.
+Be kind to them they are usually very scared, and you won’t see them for long.

 If you have a cat or a dog, you may find sometimes a bizarre object in your garden looking like a snake.
 It may be an opossum‘s tail.
-These marsupials are among the unwanted of the list because they can carry diseases and they are also very aggressive.
-Even though because of their size, they don’t represent a danger for humans.
+These marsupials are among the unwanted on the list because they can carry diseases and they are also very aggressive.
+Even though, because of their size, they don’t represent a danger to humans.
 You can easily get rid of them with cage traps placed on your roof.
-Just be careful to those tiny teeth they are really pointy.

-I finish the list with my less favourite animals: mygalomorphae and cane spiders.
-Let me start by saying that I’m arachnophobic, so for me It’s difficult even to type about them.
-But I must admit that thanks to them I overcame my fear of European spiders, they look so little in comparison to their South American cousins.
+I finish the list with my fewer favorite animals: mygalomorphae and cane spiders.
+Let me start by saying that I’m arachnophobic.
+Despite this, thanks to the past years in the Amazonian rainforest I overcame quite many of my spider fears.
+For sure I’m over my fear of European spiders, they look so little in comparison to their South American cousins.